 - Facilitates option choices at 12/13, 16 and 18+

 With Start, students can explore their future careers and education options within school or at home with their personal logins.
 Our programme is designed to enable young people to make excellent choices about their futures and inspire them throughout their time at Holy Family.
+Each term students will follow a particular theme to develop their portfolios.
+See below for links to access each topic.

 Extra focus is placed on Years 8 & 11 when choosing their options.
 ‘BEE careers’ workshops are delivered and every Year 11 student is offered a one-to-one appointment with an external career advisor.